Alonza0314/2025-NYCU-NetworkSecurity/homework2/README.md

     - Decryption fails if the key, nonce, or data is invalid/tampered (authentication error).
     - Writes the recovered plaintext to the specified output file and logs helpful messages.

+## Feature

+- AES-256 key (32 bytes) for symmetric encryption
+- GCM mode (AEAD) for confidentiality and integrity (auth tag included)
+- Random per-file nonce, prefixed to output for stateless decryption
+- Optional random key generation when no key is provided (printed as hex)
+- Simple CLI with input/output paths and hex key handling

 ## Demo

 1. Prepare a plaintext.txt